graphhopper/directions-api/route-optimization.md

 }
 ```

-The `capacity` in a vehicle type makes only sense if there is e.g. a `size` defined in a service.
+The `capacity` in a vehicle type only makes sense if there is a `size` defined in your services and shipments.

 #### Full specification